aer0usa/aer0usa.github.io/nmc200questions.md

 ### 5. Discuss how faith relates to salvation.

+No one can achieve salvation on their own.

+Faith in Messiah Yeshua is the only way to "heaven" **and** to eternal life.
+Romans 3:21-31

+The Law only shows our sin and contrasts it with God's righteousness.
+It cannot save us.

+Pride and Boasting are *opposite* to faith: Trusting in yourself and your own works.

+Romans 1:17:
+Torah is a Torah of **faith**.
+Torah didn't save anyone.
+Sacrifices and confessions pointed to a *need* for salvation, *humility* to ask for it, and *faith* in the righteous, loving God.

+Romans 3:29-30

 ### 6. What is the Gentile calling and how is it practically accomplished?

 ### 7. Describe the symbolic elements of the "olive tree" (e.g., roots, natural branches, wild branches, and pruned/cut-off branches) and explain the redemptive purpose of the Gentiles in G-d's plan, as shown symbolically with the olive tree.